-Conditions such as drug fever, a nonpruritic rash, or mild organ system reactions require no treatment other than discontinuation of the drug (for treatment of specific clinical reactions, see elsewhere in The Manual).
+Conditions such as drug fever, a nonpruritic rash, or mild organ system reactions require no treatment other than discontinuation of the drug (for treatment of specific clinical reactions, see elsewhere in THE MANUAL).

-Rapid desensitization may be necessary if sensitivity has been established and if treatment is essential and no alternative exists.
+Rapid desensitization may be necessary if IgE-mediated hypersensitivity has been established and if treatment is essential and no alternative exists.
 Rapid desensitization creates a temporary tolerance—ie, for the time during which the patient is exposed to the antigen (drug).
 If the patient goes 24 to 48 hours without exposure, sensitization will occur, and the patient is once again vulnerable if exposed.
 If possible, desensitization should be done in collaboration with an allergist.
 The procedure should not be attempted in patients who have had Stevens-Johnson syndrome, serum sickness, DRESS, or other severe delayed or cutaneous hypersensitivity reactions.
 Desensitization is usually not effective for T-cell–mediated reactions and should not be done in such cases.
-Whenever desensitization is used, O2, epinephrine, and resuscitation equipment must be available for prompt treatment of anaphylaxis.
+Whenever desensitization is done, oxygen, epinephrine, and resuscitation equipment must be available for prompt treatment of anaphylaxis.

-Desensitization is based on incremental dosing of the antigen every 15 to 20 min, beginning with a minute dose to induce subclinical anaphylaxis before exposure to therapeutic doses.
-This procedure depends on constant presence of drug in the serum and so must not be interrupted; desensitization is immediately followed by full therapeutic doses.
-Hypersensitivity typically returns 24 to 48 h after treatment is stopped.
+Desensitization is based on incremental dosing of the antigen every 15 to 20 minutes, beginning with a minute dose to induce subclinical anaphylaxis before exposure to therapeutic doses.
+This procedure depends on the constant presence of the drug in the serum and so must not be interrupted; desensitization is immediately followed by full therapeutic doses.
+Hypersensitivity typically returns 24 to 48 hours after treatment is stopped.
 Minor reactions (eg, itching, rash) are common during desensitization.

 If a skin test to xenogeneic serum is positive, risk of anaphylaxis is high.
 If serum treatment is essential, desensitization must precede it.

-Diagnosis can usually be based on history (mainly the patient's report of a reaction soon after taking the drug), but known adverse and toxic effects of the drug and drug-drug interactions must be excluded.
+Drug hypersensitivity can often be diagnosed based on history (mainly the patient's report of a reaction after starting to take the drug), but known adverse and toxic effects of the drug and drug-drug interactions must be excluded.

 If the diagnosis is unclear, usually skin tests but occasionally drug provocation testing or other specific tests can identify some drugs as the cause, particularly if type I hypersensitivity reactions are primarily involved.

 A negative skin test result rules out the possibility of anaphylaxis but does not predict incidence of subsequent serum sickness or other non-IgE–mediated reactions.

 Hypersensitivity tends to decrease over time.

-Treat acute reactions supportively with antihistamines for pruritus, NSAIDs for arthralgias, corticosteroids for severe reactions (eg, exfoliative dermatitis, bronchospasm), and epinephrine for anaphylaxis.
+Treat acute type I hypersensitivity reactions supportively with antihistamines for pruritus, NSAIDs for arthralgias, corticosteroids for severe reactions (eg, exfoliative dermatitis, bronchospasm), and epinephrine for anaphylaxis.

 If the causative drug must be used, try rapid desensitization, in collaboration with an allergist if possible, to temporarily reduce the risk of type I hypersensitivity reactions to the drug.